 2800 E. Observatory Rd., Los Angeles, CA 90027

 Griffith Park is big, and admission prices (the Zoo, the Autry Museum) can add up.
 Thankfully, the Griffith Observatory celebrates the wonder of outer space in a family-friendly, inexpensive way.
 There are telescopes and a multitude of exhibits that will keep the kids (and parents) engaged, curious, and in awe.
 And on clear days, you’ll enjoy great views of Los Angeles and the Hollywood sign!
-There is a cafe on site as well.
-(Outside food and drinks are not permitted inside the Observatory).
-The Observatory is closed on Mondays.
-Admission is free; though there is a fee for shows in the Samuel Oschin Planetarium.
-(Click here to read our Guide to the Griffith Observatory).
+Note – the Observatory is open three days a week, Friday – Sunday.
+(There are fees for parking and shows in the Samuel Oschin Planetarium.

 Carroll Ct. and Eastern Canal Ct., Venice, CA 90293

 The Hollywood Walk of Fame is considered to be the world’s most famous stretch of sidewalk, and it’s free to visit!
-Located on Hollywood Boulevard as well as Vine Street, the famous Stars honor those who have made contributions in the categories of Motion Pictures, Television, Recording, Radio, and Live Theatre/Live Performance.
-The first Star honored Stanley Kramer in 1960.
-Ceremonies are free to attend and a list of upcoming ceremonies can be found online.
-(Actress Jennifer Garner received her Star on August 20th).
-And while you’re exploring the Walk of Fame, you’ll come across many other Hollywood landmarks including the El Capitan Theatre, the TCL Chinese Theatre, and the Hollywood Wax Museum to name a few.
-Be sure to click here to read our post 14 Fun Things To Do With Kids in Hollywood.
+Located on Hollywood Boulevard as well as Vine Street, the famous stars honor those who have made contributions in the categories of Motion Pictures, Television, Recording, Radio, and Live Theatre/Live Performance.

 189 The Grove Dr., Los Angeles, CA 90036

 Adjacent to the Farmers Market is The Grove, a shopping and dining destination.
 And while many go to The Grove to shop, it’s just as much fun to wander around browsing, without spending any money.
-Read and play in the children’s section of Barnes and Noble, check out American Girl Place, take a free ride on the Trolley (which travels between The Grove and the Farmers Market) and watch the Dancing Fountain.
-(The Fountain “dances” to different songs every hour and was designed by the same company who designed the famous fountains at the Bellagio in Las Vegas).
-And if you visit The Grove on a Thursday (from February through the end of October), young children can participate in the free, weekly Kids Club held from 10:00 am to 12:00 pm.
-Click here to read our Guide to the Original Farmers Market and the Grove.
+Read and play in the children’s section of Barnes and Noble, or take a free ride on the Trolley, which travels between The Grove and the Farmers Market.

-And located on the beach, right under the Carousel on the Pier, you’ll find the Santa Monica Pier Aquarium.
+And located on the beach, right under the Carousel on the Pier, you’ll find the Heal the Bay Aquarium.
 On exhibit are more than 100 species of marine animals, all of which are found in the Santa Monica Bay.
-In addition, different events are held each day the Aquarium is open.
-(The Aquarium is closed on Mondays.
-Admission is free for children 12 and younger; ages 13+ are $5 each).
-You can click here to read our Guide to the Santa Monica Pier.
+In addition, different events are held each day the aquarium is open (the aquarium is closed on Mondays and offers longer hours in the summer).
+Admission is free for children 12 and younger; ages 13+ are $10 each.

-Then walk down to the beach and make a day of it!
-Bring a cooler and some sandwiches; a Frisbee and a ball; books; a pail and shovel; and of course, the sunscreen, and you’ve got the makings of a great family beach day.
-And click here to read our Guide to the Best Family Friendly Beaches in Los Angeles.
+Walk down to the beach and make a day of it!
+Bring a cooler and some sandwiches; a Frisbee and a ball; books; a pail and a shovel; and of course, sunscreen, and you’ve got the makings of a great family beach day.

-El Pueblo de Los Angeles Historical Monument, Los Angeles, CA
+8. El Pueblo de Los Angeles Historical Monument

 Between Wilshire and S. Santa Monica Blvd., Beverly Hills, CA